 Jennifer Meyer is a popular international speaker in the areas of NICU and Pediatric Dysphagia and has received exceptional ratings for her courses.
 She has over 20 years experience specializing in pediatric feeding disorders, working in Neonatal Intensive Care Units, developing outpatient hospital-based feeding programs, providing consultation and program development for Early Childhood Intervention Programs and Home Health Companies, and serving as Assistant Clinical Professor at Texas Woman’s University and Clinical Coordinator of the Center for Assisting Families with Feeding and Eating (CAFFE).
 Through her private practice she continues to serve as consultant and mentor in her mission to teach therapists to see themselves as facilitators in treating the child, supporting the family, and bringing back the fun, joy and family connection in eating.

 Financial: Jennifer Meyer is a co-owner of CEU-Espresso, Inc. and is paid an honorarium for this presentation.
 She owns a private practice, Feeding and Dysphagia Resources, P.C. in Denton, TX .

 Non-financial: Jennifer is a personal friend of the developer of the Res-Q Infant Wedge, sometimes mentioned in her presentations.

 This Course is presented by CEU-Espresso, Inc.

-This learning event does not focus exclusively on any specific product or service.
+This course does not focus exclusively on any specific product or service.